By Marilisa Jimenez Garcia, Ph.D.

 - Santiago, Roberto (ed.)
 Boricuas Influential Puerto Rican Writings An Anthology.
 Random House, 1995

-- List of Afro-Latinx children’s books
+- Afro-Latinx children’s books

 - Gonzalez, Juan.
 Harvest of Empire: A History of Latinos in America.
 Penguin, 2011.
 Also see the Harvest of Empire film.